Ice algae: Terrestrial snow and ice algae

-Algae can grow within and attached to lake ice as well.
+Algae can grow within and attached to lake ice as well, especially below clear, black ice.
 Within the ice, algae often grows in water-filled air pockets found in the slush layer formed between the ice and snow interface.
 For instance, the diatom species Aulacoseira baicalensis endemic to Lake Baikal can reproduce intensively in water-filled pockets within the ice as well as attached to the ice sheet.
 Alpine freshwater ice and snow which can last over half a year has been found to support an overall higher microbial biomass and algal activity than the lake water itself as well as specific predatory species of ciliates only found in the slush layer of the ice and snow interface.
 Algae living on the snowpack of ice-covered lakes may be especially rich in essential polyunsaturated fatty acids.